Deep-Perception/challenger-setup/README.md

 ## System Requirements:

 1. Ubuntu 24.04 LTS Desktop
-2. i5 or better CPU to run CPU inference portion of the Demo
+2. Intel i5 or better CPU to run CPU inference portion of the Demo
 3. One Hailo-8 AI accelerator (no kernel module installed, our scripts will install the correct version)
 4. 4 video sources consisting of any combination of ONVIF cameras, direct RTSP links or directly attached USB cameras.
 1920x1080 30FPS sources preferred.
 5. System that supports VA-API h264 encode and decode (Most Intel and AMD integrated and discrete graphics cards supported)